-Yoga and Chakra Herbal “Teas” for a healthier lifestyle
+Yoga and Chakra Herbal “Teas."

 Can you achieve balance in your life with a cup of tea?
 Probably not.
 But you can start, with that first sip, on a journey of wellness, adventure, relaxation, joy.
 Sitting with a cup of tea and the intention to start your life right from this moment can be quite powerful.
 From a simple intention can spring forth an entirely new perspective, a new reality.
 Why not give it a try?

 In 2007 we introduced a line of herbal tisanes, our “Yoga” line, that we designed to help people as they started on their new paths.
-The philosophies, principles and life styles of yoga have existed for 5,000 years in one form or another and are now easily available to the average person through books, dvd’s or the many classes that are available in most towns.
+The philosophies, principles and life styles of yoga have existed for 5,000 years in one form or another and are now easily available to the average person through books, computers or the many classes that are available in most towns.
 There has been quite a lot written over the years about the benefits of yoga and a more yogic lifestyle.
 So we designed these herbal blends with the aim of nurturing these healthier lifestyle choices.

 Namaste is a greeting or parting phrase as well as a gesture.
 In Sanskrit, Namaste means, “the light in me bows to the light in you” or “I bow to light that exists in me and you and to all that is sacred in life”.
 When spoken to another person, it is usually accompanied by the gesture of the hands at the heart center in prayer position and a slight bow of the head and shoulders.
 This can also be performed wordlessly and still carry the same beautiful intention.
 Like the word that honors the whole person, the blend of herbs in our Namaste Tea includes barks, blossoms and leaves, the different parts of the plant that make it whole.